-The tutors’ initial contact with the volunteer patients is at the same time as the students – on the first weekend of the training course.
+The tutors’ initial contact with the volunteer clients is at the same time as the students – on the first weekend of the training course.
 Just as eventually in your own practice therefore, the first meeting and consultation is with a complete stranger.

-All students have the opportunity to question both the therapist and the patient at the end of every session throughout the course of treatment – thus gaining the most complete and comprehensive understanding of the treatment and its application in practice.
+All students have the opportunity to question both the therapist and the client at the end of every session throughout the course of treatment – thus gaining the most complete and comprehensive understanding of the treatment and its application in practice.

 - How to run the initial consultation